DustNet: A Wireless Network of Ultrasonic Neural Implants: Communication Protocol

 \subsection{System Overview}

 Fig. 1 illustrates the proposed wireless neural recording system.
-DustNet consists of an unfocused ultrasound transducer external to the body and up to 8 free-floating neural recording devices implanted on peripheral nerves.
+DustNet consists of an unfocused ultrasound transducer external to the body and up to 8 free-floating neural recording devices to be implanted on peripheral nerves.
 The external transducer is placed in contact with the skin and transmits US pulses through tissue; the implants each harvest power using a miniaturized piezoceramic transducer (piezo) to convert the mechanical US wave into an electrical AC signal that is rectified to DC power by the implant IC and stored on an off-chip capacitor.
 To transmit data, the implants utilize a power-efficient pulse-echo communication scheme in which the implant encodes data in the backscattered acoustic wave.
+Because DustNet is specifically intended to be used for peripheral nerve recording, the acoustic propagation path from the skin-mounted external interrogator solely passes through soft tissues with similar acoustic impedances.
+This avoids the signal degradation, reflection, and scattering caused by high-impedance bone-tissue interfaces that can degrade the performance of US-based communication protocols.